OpenNebula/docs/source/installation_and_configuration/containerized_deployment/reference.rst

 .. important::

-    Supervisor daemon starts only after the successful bootstrap, until then the ``supervisorctl`` might fail this way:
+    The Supervisor daemon starts only after the successful bootstrap, until then the ``supervisorctl`` might fail like this:

     .. code::